twbs/bootstrap/CONTRIBUTING.md

 ## License

-Prior to v3.1, Bootstrap was released under Apache 2.
-As of v3.1, we are now licensed under [MIT](https://github.com/twbs/bootstrap/blob/master/LICENSE).
-By contributing your code, you agree to license your contribution under the [MIT](https://github.com/twbs/bootstrap/blob/master/LICENSE-MIT) licenses.
+Prior to v3.1.0, Bootstrap was released under the Apache License v2.0.
+As of v3.1.0, Bootstrap is now licensed under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).